rraihansaputra/wp-litestream-docker/README.md

 Other Goals:
 - run on wordpress:alpine for a lighter image
+- how to customize theme/settings easily.
+Another repo to host the customized Dockerimage? maybe.
 - Personal: somehow automate WP -> static site.
 Either in here / with plugin / other process